America’s Favorite Pastimes 2021 Wrap-up

 Spending time with friends is extremely popular among all age groups and sexes.
 80% of respondents said they enjoyed hanging out with friends compared to just 3% who disliked it (the rest were neutral).
 Those figures were consistent with Boomers, Gen Xers, and Millennials, and among males and females.
 Given the restrictions of the pandemic, it’s no wonder people have enjoyed being able to spend precious time with their friends.

 Unsurprisingly, dating was rated a far less popular leisure pursuit, with just 40% of people saying they enjoyed it.
 Males found dating more enjoyable, with 45% saying they liked it compared to just 34% of women.
 Millennials, at 46%, gave dating the highest score, followed by Gen Xers on 42% and Boomers on 35%.
-Dating is presumably much less common among the older generation than with the youngsters.
+Dating is presumably much less common among the older generation than youngsters.

 Using Social Media vs. Spending Time with Family